Policy Manual (v2.8 16/08/2017)

 184.108.40.206.
 Initial Allocations to ISPs

-In order to qualify for the allocation of a /22 prefix, the requesting ISP must satisfy the following requirements:
+In order to qualify for the allocation of a /24 to /22 prefix, the requesting ISP must satisfy the following requirements:

-- Prove utilization or immediate necessity of a /24.
+- Prove utilization or immediate necessity of at least 25% of the requested prefix.

-- Submit a detailed one-year utilization plan for a /23.
+- Submit a detailed one-year utilization plan for at least 50% of the requested prefix.

 - 18.104.22.168.2.
 Requirements for a /21 or shorter prefix (block of 8/24s or more)